AssemblyScript/asbuild/README.md

 ### Background

 AssemblyScript greater than v0.14.4 provides a `asconfig.json` configuration file that can be used to describe the options for building a project.
-ASBuild uses this and some adds defaults to create an easier CLI interface.
+ASBuild uses this and some defaults to create an easier CLI interface.

 ### Defaults